Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Performance Insights

-- The Bears outscore opponents by 29.4 points per game (scoring 84.7 points per game to rank 14th in college basketball while allowing 55.3 per contest to rank 40th in college basketball) and have a +353 scoring differential overall.
+- The Bears outscore opponents by 29.4 points per game (scoring 84.7 points per game to rank 14th in college basketball while giving up 55.3 per contest to rank 40th in college basketball) and have a +353 scoring differential overall.

 TCU Performance Insights

-- The Horned Frogs put up 80.5 points per game (30th in college basketball) while allowing 53.4 per outing (20th in college basketball).
-They have a +379 scoring differential and outscore opponents by 27.1 points per game.
+- The Horned Frogs are outscoring opponents by 27.1 points per game, with a +379 scoring differential overall.
+They put up 80.5 points per game (31st in college basketball) and give up 53.4 per outing (20th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.